psi4/psi4/doc/sphinxman/source/dct.rst

 simple set of necessary and sufficient N-representability conditions are known, and some of the known conditions are not easily imposed.
 In addition, the lack of separability of the density matrices may result in the loss of size-consistency and size-extensivity.
-In DCFT, one takes a different route and replaces :math:`\boldsymbol{\gamma_2}` in favor of its two-particle density cumulant:
+In DCT, one takes a different route and replaces :math:`\boldsymbol{\gamma_2}` in favor of its two-particle density cumulant:

 .. math::